Thedegreeisalie/Thedegreeisalie.github.io/homework/hw1/task1.md

-# Math 4610 Fundamentals of Computational Mathematics Software Manual Template File
+# Math 5610 Computational Linear Algebra and Solutions to Systems Software Manual Entry
 This is a template file for building an entry in the student software manual project.
 You should use the formatting below to define an entry in your software manual.